We asked our panel of experts for their best advice for building a customer experience audit.

 With tools such as interaction analytics and automated quality management, you can look at both sides of an interaction, whether it is a call or a digital engagement, and identify ways to improve CX and EX along the entire customer journey.

-Thanks to Genefa Murphy at Five9
+Contributed by: Genefa Murphy at Five9

 Automate CX Testing